SebHoNDS/lsdm-project-2/README.md

 Arguments example 1:
 `FILTER 1000 true true DISJUNCTION "E:/lsdm16/ebola.json" WHO stopebola`

 Trains a Bloom Filter with Hashtags `#WHO` and `#stopebola` (without considering case) and evaluates Tweets from the file `E:/lsdm16/ebola.json`.
+Bucket size is 1000.
 The Tweets are returned iff either #WHO or #stopebola are mentioned in them.
 For evaluating the performance, also the number of false negatives (in terms of returned Tweets) is printed and a list of Hashtags, that were responsible for false negative results by hash collsions, is provided.

 Arguments example 2:
 `FILTER 100000 false true CONJUNCTION ebola.json government ebola SierraLeone`

 Trains a Bloom Filter with Hashtags `#government`, `#ebola` and `#SierraLeone` (**considering case**) and evaluates Tweets from the file `ebola.json`.
+Bucket size is 100000.
 The Tweets are returned iff all hashtags of a tweet are contained in the training list.
 For evaluating the performance, also the number of false negatives (in terms of returned Tweets) is printed and a list of Hashtags, that were responsible for false negative results by hash collsions, is provided.